Sruthi-29/Sruthi-29/README.md

 * Assembly and Machine languages (LMC, MIPS)
 * Logic (SAT Solvers) and Digital Electronics <br>

-# Achievements <br>
+## Achievements <br>
-* DurHack Winner for *'Most Creative Use of Twilio'* and *'Atom Bank User Experience Challenge'* at university level, and winner of several hackathons at high school level.
+* DurHack Winner for *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level, and winner of several hackathons at high school level.
 [View Project on Devpost](https://devpost.com/software/sentiment-analyser-w1qlmy)
 *  Worked collaboratively to develop three web applications in my first year at university.